Planning Your Stay Abroad

 Application Requirements: in order to get your work abroad acknowledged, you need to fill in the Stay Abroad Agreement Sheet and have it signed by Dr. Nicole Nyffenegger before you leave.
 The minimal workload is 40% for each week you wish to have acknowledged.

-• Please note that neither the Department of English, nor the International Office can help you find work abroad.
+• Please note that neither the Department of English nor the International Office can help you find work abroad.

 • Please make sure to get the necessary information concerning work permits through the respective embassy or through the EDA's page on "Auslandaufenthalte".

-You can consult the reports of the students who have worked abroad and the checklists (for both study and work).
+Please consult the reports of the students who have worked abroad and the checklists (for both study and work).

 Some students also decide to self-organise their work abroad without the help of any platforms listed above.
 This is usually facilitated by having friends or relatives abroad who can provide accommodation and help with finding a job, but some students have successfully self-organised without such help.